 4. Optimize bidding

-Local campaigns use Maximize conversion value bidding.
-This bid strategy automatically maximizes the conversion value of store visits, call clicks, or driving directions for your campaign based on your average daily budget.
+Local campaigns use Maximize conversion value bid strategy.
+This bid strategy automatically maximizes the conversion value of store sales, store visits, call clicks, or driving directions for your campaign based on your average daily budget.

 Conversion bidding guidelines

-- If you’re currently measuring store visits in your account, you’ll have store visits bidding automatically enabled for Local campaigns.
-Learn more About store visit conversions
+- If you’re currently measuring store visits in your account, but you aren’t eligible for store sales, you’ll have store visits bidding automatically enabled for Local campaigns.
+Learn more about how to show store visit conversions

-- If you're not measuring store visits, you can still use Local campaigns with local actions bidding (call clicks and/or driving directions biding)
+- If you're not measuring either store visits or store sales, you can still use Local campaigns with local actions bidding (call clicks, driving directions, or a combination of both).
+Learn more about local actions conversions

 To ensure Maximize conversion value bidding works properly, set a conversion value for your conversion actions.

-- If you select just one conversion action, such as store visits, bidding will maximize total conversions at your conversion value.
+- If you select just one conversion action, such as store visits, bidding will maximize total conversions with your specified value at your conversion value.